cloudfoundry-incubator/quarks-operator/docs/development.md

 - create a custom resource definition in `deploy/helm/cf-operator/templates/`
 - add the custom resource definition to `bin/apply-crds`

+### Reconcile Results

+	// RequeueOnError will requeue if reconcile also returns an error RequeueOnError = reconcile.Result{}
+	// Requeue will requeue the request, behaviour is different than returning an error Requeue = reconcile.Result{Requeue: true}
+	// RequeueAfterDefault requeues after the default, unless reconcile also returns an error RequeueAfterDefault = reconcile.Result{RequeueAfter: config.RequeueAfter}
+	// NoRequeue does not requeue, unless reconcile also returns an error NoRequeue = reconcile.Result{Requeue: false}

 ### Testing

 - create functions in `env/machine`